 Metered parking is available directly in front of the studio.
 Meters require quarters Monday through Saturday 9am to 6pm.

-“Yoga is not just a class I teach or attend but a part of my life and character.
-Yoga has given me the strength to embrace challenges, take pride in accomplishments and be more present in my daily life.
-As a result of my practice, I appreciate every breath taken and moment life offers to find joy and compassion for all beings.
-I am privileged to be able to share my practice and knowledge of yoga with others to help them on their personal journey.”
+“Yoga is not just a class I teach or attend but a part of my daily life and weaved into my whole being.
+Yoga has given me the strength to embrace challenges, take pride in accomplishments and be more present in my relationships and experiences.
+As a result of my yoga practice, I can appreciate every breath taken and every moment this beautiful life offers to find joy and compassion.
+I am privileged to be able to share my practice and knowledge of yoga with others.”

 Jean Hopkins M.Ed, E-RYT, Reiki Master